sanjaypras/crispr_pred/README.md

 * **Activity:** Activity remaining in the sample after cut, a lot of activity is good, and means the cut preserved the life of the sample.
 * **Percent Rank[target variable]:** Activity ranked from 0-1, higher the better.

-**Preprocessing:** To prepare the data, we dropped `Spacer Sequence` (we already had a longer version of this feature), `Transcript` & `Annotation` (dropped to focus on sequence-specific predictors) and `Nucleotide cut position` & `Amino Acid Cut position` (already explained in `Percent Peptide`).
+**Preprocessing:** To prepare the data, we dropped `Spacer Sequence` (we already had a longer version of this feature).
 Also, since we had a ~30 character sequence of DNA, we one-hot encoded each character so we had ~120 different binary columns representing each DNA sequence.
+We also one-hot encoded `Transcript` &  `Annotation`.
 Train set was 80%, and test set was 20% of the data.

 ### **Model / approach**
 For regression, we tried to predict a cut's `Percent Rank` based on their features (e.g., `Percent Peptide`, `Strand`, `Gene Symbol`, etc.)